 Radon is a gas released into our soil that easily enters our homes through the foundations and well water.
-Radon kills nearly 22,000 people a year.
+Radon kills about 21,000 people a year.
 You can learn if you have radon by testing your home and fixing it if needed.

 Radon is the second leading cause of Lung Cancer in the USA, after tobacco smoke.
 It kills nearly 21,000 people each year, more than 800 of them in Georgia.
 Smokers are at an even higher risk of radon-induced lung cancer than nonsmokers by 7%.